Our Inner Neanderthals: DNA makes the case that Neanderthals interbred with modern humans

 Carthaginians Cleared: Study casts doubt on rampant child sacrifice in Carthage

-Baby Big Bangs: Simulations offer clearer picture of universe in its infancy
+Baby Big Bangs: Simulations offer a clearer picture of the universe in its infancy

 Milliseconds after its birth, the universe was composed of a blazing, sticky liquid, researchers at the European Organization for Nuclear Research (CERN) announced in November.
 The multinational team of scientists used CERN’s Large Hadron Collider—the world’s biggest and most powerful particle accelerator—to create “mini Big Bangs” several hundred feet below the Franco-Swiss border near Geneva, Switzerland.
 The researchers employed a new and controversial approach to create conditions akin to the moments after the Big Bang, smashing together heavy lead ions at extremely high speeds.
 The resulting collisions produced tiny subatomic fireballs that reached temperatures exceeding 18 trillion degrees Fahrenheit—hundreds of thousands of times hotter than the center of the sun.
 In this blistering environment, atoms and particles melt into basic building blocks of matter called quarks and gluons.
 Together, they form a dense, gooey liquid known as quark-gluon plasma, or “quark soup.”
 Previously, the prevailing theory had held that such extreme heat would break down the forces linking quarks and gluons, yielding a gas-like substance.